meowside-v2/meowside-v2/README.md

 - 💼 [LinkedIn](https://www.linkedin.com/in/david-knieradl)
 <!-- - 🌍 [Portfolio](https://your-personal-site.com) *(optional)* -->
 - 📥 Open to collaboration, remote roles & OSS projects

----

-> _"Well-crafted software is invisible to the user — but unforgettable when it works."_
-> — David Knieradl

 <!--